min2ha/ukwa-site/content/target/71778/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Don’t scoff at Comrade Corbyn, says QUENTIN LETTS: His party’s got zip in its tank – and if the Tories don’t wake up, we’re all banjaxed

 Comments on the enthusiasm of the young Labour Party members at the 2018 annual conference.
 Contrasts this with the dull, lifeless Conservative government under Theresa May.